“Not a feckin’ chance. No way. But wait – sure we’re here now, we may as… NO! Balls to that..!”

 It could be as insignificant as a shout of encouragement or an exchange of thanks after offering a helping hand to a fallen climber – but it could end up being so much more.

-Engage with others on the mountain.
+Chat with others on the mountain.
 It’ll make the journey all the more enjoyable.

 8 – Don’t be afraid to take a minute to recoup